 I have provided expert commentary and analysis for various forms of journalism and public outreach.

-Outside of my YouTube channel, I have worked on breaking news stories reported in the New York Times, provided analysis for ITV’s Election Night coverage and offered my own expert insight across different media forms across newspapers, TV and radio.
+I have worked on breaking news stories reported in the New York Times, provided analysis for ITV’s Election Night coverage and offered my own expert insight across different media forms across newspapers, TV and radio.

 A list follows below, it is broken down by journalism based upon my research, or my commentary used within journalism.